Skip to content

 Sending Data with Arduino Boards

-NOTE 3: Since are used digital output ports, the output will be 0V if data < 2.5 and 5V otherwise.
+NOTE 3: since digital output ports are used, the output will be 0V if data < 2.5 and 5V otherwise.

 Sending Data using Graphical User Interface (GUI)

-Using GUI to send data is really straighforward and require only two LOC (lines of code):
+Using GUI to send data is really straightforward and require only two LOC (lines of code):

 from pydaq.pydaq_global import PydaqGui